lifthrasiir/angolmois/INTERNALS.md

 respectively.
 Angolmois does not support battle play (`#PLAYER 4`) and has very limited support for couple play (`#PLAYER 2`).

-Angolmois always puts the notes on the left hand side and BGA on the right hand side. `#PLAYER 2` is implemented as split notes on both sides, and otherwise same as `#PLAYER 3` (they share the same gauge and grading).
+Angolmois always puts the objects on the left hand side and BGA on the right hand side. `#PLAYER 2` is implemented as split lanes on both sides, and otherwise same as `#PLAYER 3` (they share the same gauge and grading).

 * `#RANK <integer>` (defaults to `#RANK 2`)

-Angolmois assigns a grading area to every visible, invisible note and long note start/end, which size is no larger than the threshold for BAD grade.
+Angolmois assigns a grading area to every visible, invisible object and long note start/end, which size is no larger than the threshold for BAD grade.
+A grading area is specific to single lane (currently).
 No two grading areas overlap.
-Therefore the actual grading area can be a lot shorter when notes are very dense, but the grading is done strictly by the time difference basis.
+Therefore the actual grading area can be a lot shorter when objects are very dense, but the grading is done strictly by the time difference basis.

+The concept of grading area is quite confusing, so let me explain with an example.
+Assume that there are two grades (GOOD or BAD), which threshold is respectively within ±50ms and ±100ms.
+So the size of grading area is at most ±100ms, i.e. a threshold of the most forgiving grade.
+Now if there are two visible object separated by 50ms, the grading area of the first object starts at 100ms before it and ends at 25ms after it (contracted by 75ms); one of the second object starts at 25ms (again, contracted by 75ms) before it and ends at 100ms after it.
+The contracted grading areas entirely contain thresholds for BAD, so if the player presses a key between two objects, the closest object is graded and its grade will always be GOOD since it is always within ±50ms.

-The current system will give BAD, GOOD, GREAT and COOL grade if the note is approximately[^2] within `±{144, 84, 48, 14.4} / (1.5 - #RANK * 0.25)`
+The current system will give BAD, GOOD, GREAT and COOL grade if the object is approximately[^2] within `±{144, 84, 48, 14.4} / (1.5 - #RANK * 0.25)`
 milliseconds respectively.
 Unpressing the key at the end of LN has the same grading area as BAD.
 The following table summarizes the hard values: